aota/kaleidofest.ca/greetings.md

 ## His Worship Mayor Don Iveson

-On behalf of City Council and the people of Edmonton, Alberta's Capital City, I welcome everyone to the Kaleido Family Arts Festival.
+On behalf of City Council and the people of Edmonton, Alberta’s Capital City, I welcome everyone to the 10th annual Kaleido Family Arts Festival.

-Now in its ninth year, this festival has quickly become a local favourite for Alberta Avenue residents and visitors alike.
-With a wide range of art and performances on the rooftops, buildings, streets, alleys, parks and even lamp posts of Alberta Avenue, the Kaleido Festival transforms one of Edmonton's historic neighbourhoods into a living stage.
+With performance and visual arts on display in a range of unconventional venues, this festival is a free, all-ages event that makes the arts accessible to everyone.
+Using rooftops, back alleys, parks and other public spaces, Kaleido helps support the vibrancy and character of Alberta Avenue, preserving one of our city’s beautiful mature neighbourhoods.

-Events like this help invigorate our city's older communities, making them safer and more welcoming year-round.
-I thank the Arts on the Ave team and the many artists, volunteers and sponsors who make this festival possible each year.
-Your efforts contribute to Edmonton's reputation as a vibrant City with a thriving arts and cultural scene.
+I thank the many artists, performers, volunteers and sponsors who make this festival possible each year.
+Their passion and enthusiasm enhance our city’s arts and culture scene and help make Edmonton an exciting and uplifting place to live.

-Have a fun-filled festival!

 Yours truly,

 Don Iveson, Mayor

-## The Honourable Heather Klimchuk
+## The Honourable David Eggen

 **Minister of Culture**

-As minister responsible for culture, it is my great pleasure to welcome Edmontonians and visitors alike to the 2014 Kaleido Family Arts Festival.
+As Minister responsible for culture and tourism, it is my great pleasure to welcome everyone to the 2015 Kaleido Family Arts Festival!

-I am proud to see growth and development of Alberta Avenue as a hub of arts and culture.
-This vibrancy extends throughout the neighbourhood, offering families, friends and spectators the opportunity to explore the alleys, streets and spaces filled with performers and arts.
-The Kaleido Festival is a great example of how a community can transform ordinary streets into a magical experience.
+This annual festival is a great way to celebrate one of the most diverse and multicultural neighbourhoods in Edmonton.
+Albertans and visitors have the chance to take in the live street theatre, browse the handcrafted artisanal gifts and learn more about  heritage at the Takwakin Village.
+This is the tenth year of the festival and I encourage you to take the time to savour the richness of this event that has the atmosphere of a neighbourhood block party, but the values of a world-class celebration, right here in the city of festivals.

-My thanks to Arts on the Ave for presenting this annual event and to all the performers, artists and volunteers for their invaluable contributions.
+My thanks to all of the volunteers, Arts on the Ave organizers, performers, participants and the sponsors for your continued support and contributions to the Kaleido Family Arts Festival.

-Best wishes for an enjoyable festival!
+Enjoy the event!

-Heather Klimchuk, Minister
+David Eggen, Minister

 ## The Honourable Shelly Glover

 **Minister of Canadian Heritage and Official Languages**

-Our Government knows how important it is to provide our youth with opportunities to discover our country's heritage and explore the world of arts and culture.
-As we approach Canada's 150th birthday in 2017, we have a wonderful opportunity to help our young people discover what defines Canadian society and to encourage them to participate in it.
-Through its educational activities, the Kaleido Family Arts Festival provides a rewarding experience that is both entertaining and educational for the region's families.
+This year, the Kaleido Family Arts Festival turns 10, and our Government is pleased to highlight all that it brings to Alberta’s cultural scene.
+Each year, the festival invites young Canadians and their families to explore the arts while having fun and expanding their knowledge.
+In this way, it gives our youth the opportunity to grow and take part in the life of their community.
+What a wonderful way to prepare them to become creative and engaged citizens who want to make their neighbourhood and their region a great place to live!

-On behalf of Prime Minister Stephen Harper and the Government of Canada, I would like to thank Arts on the Ave and all the organizers, performers, and volunteers who helped bring this year's Kaleido Festival to life.
+On behalf of Prime Minister Stephen Harper and the Government of Canada, I thank everyone at Arts on the Ave and the artists and volunteers who make Edmonton’s Kaleido Festival possible.

+Happy 10th anniversary; enjoy the festival!

 The Honourable Shelly Glover